ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 (1) We can model that 100% of simulants who are due for another ABC test (Branch 1) will attend.
 (2) Those who are due for endoscopy (branch 2-4), the proportion who will show up at their scheduled screening time will be normally distributed around 18.4% (95%CI: 18.1%‐18.7%).

+For example

-For example, if Sally-Sim is H. pylori + and atrophy +.
+  If our simulant Sally-Sim is H. pylori + and atrophy +.
 She goes for her first screening in 2020 and she falls under Branch 3 and is due a screening in 2 years which is 2022.
 The probability she attends that screening is 18.4%.
 Whether or not she attends that screening, she will be due for another endoscopy in 2 years in 2024 and the probability she will attend that is also 18.4% and so on and so forth.

 .. note::